zbig-karp/exchange-stability/README.md

 their resources with participant $j$ in round $t$ of experimental session $k$.
-With 18 experimental sessions, 10 participants per session, 20 opportunities for sharing resources given to each participants, and 9 alters to share one’s resources with in per round, there is a total of
+With 18 experimental sessions, 10 participants per session, 20 opportunities for sharing resources given to each participants, and 9 alters to share one’s resources with per round, there is a total of
 $18\times 20\times 10\times 9$ = 32,400 unique observations.

 The following variables are included in the dataset: